threefoldtech/grid_deployment/grid-hub/readme.md

 - `open_logs_tmux.sh` - opens all the docker logs in tmux sessions

-### Storage
+## Storage

 We use docker to run the services and mount several directories for persistent data. **These will all be mounted inside** `/srv`.
 You can control how (software raid, bcachefs, ..) this data will be stored by mounting `/srv` to any redundant storage configuration of your choosing.

-### Deploy a Hub and Bootstrap Stack
+## Deployment

-Clone the repo and cd into the hub stack dir
+Clone the repo and cd into the hub stack dir:

 ```sh
 git clone https://github.com/threefoldtech/grid_deployment.git
 cd grid_deployment/grid-hub
 ```

 Open `.env` and save your domain.
-Example for `hub.your.domain` and `bootstrap.your.domain`
+Here is an example for `hub.your.domain` and `bootstrap.your.domain`:
 ```sh
 DOMAIN=your.domain
 ```

-Start the deploy and all it's scripts with the install script:
+Start the deployment and all its scripts with the install script:
 ```sh
 sh install-hub.sh
 ```

-### Post deploy follow up
+## Post-Deployment Follow-up

 If you use the `install-hub.sh` script, Tmux is used to start 3 script in the background for initial sync with the master hub.
 - `0-hub_user_sync` - syncs all registerd Threebot users from the master hub, this can take a few hours (will exit after sync)